Top 15 Most Popular Foods in Belize

-Chimole is a mouth-watering chicken stew with lots of flavorful spices as well as black achiote paste and is served with boiled eggs and tortillas.
-This is a very flavorsome delicacy, which is commonly served at lunch time.
+Chimole is a mouth-watering chicken stew with lots of flavorful spices as well as black achiote paste. and is served with boiled eggs and tortillas.
+This is a very flavorsome delicacy, which is commonly served at lunchtime.

 Although it may not be an original of Belize, this Peruvian dish with a twist is one of the healthiest dishes you can find in Belize.

-Chopped-up onions, tomatoes, sweet peppers, octopus, conch, shrimp, fish or lobster tossed in lime is how it is prepared, and it is eaten with fried corn tortillas.
+Chopped-up onions, tomatoes, sweet peppers, octopus, conch, shrimp, fish, or lobster tossed in lime is how it is prepared, and it is eaten with fried corn tortillas.
 It is mostly eaten as a boca (appetizer/snack) while having a drink.

 12. Meat Pie

-The Belizean meat pie is made with ground beef, chicken or pork meat, gravy sauce, lots of herbs and spices including thyme, small onions, tomato sauce, sweet pepper, habanero pepper and black pepper.
+The Belizean meat pie is made with ground beef, chicken or pork meat, gravy sauce, and lots of herbs and spices including thyme, small onions, tomato sauce, sweet pepper, habanero pepper, and black pepper.
 These meat pies are small and look like crusty cupcakes.
 Because of their size, they are usually consumed as a snack.

 They are often served with Marie Sharp’s hot sauce.

 Sere is a Belizean original that has been adopted from the famous dish Hudut of the Garifuna culture (#7 on this list).
-It is made with fish, coconut milk, cassava, yam, banana, carrots, onions and numerous other vegetables.
+It is made with fish, coconut milk, cassava, yam, banana, carrots, onions, and numerous other vegetables.
 It is most commonly served with white rice or cassava bread.

 14. Boil Up